Dr Kianoush Nazarpour

 - the validation of this framework with able-bodied subjects and upper-limb prosthesis users.

-If you would like to participate in our prosthesis control trials, click here for more information.
+Would you like to participate in our exciting experiments?
+Click here for more information.

 - Dr Agamemnon Krasoulis (Edinburgh University, 2013-2017)